European Central Bank leaves rates unchanged as economy weathers Trump's tariffs

 Eurozone inflation was 2.1% in August, roughly in line with the bank’s target of 2%.
 With growth holding up, that means there was no great pressure to move rates Thursday.
 Analysts think another cut is possible in coming months.

-France’s fiscal trouble presents a challenge for Lagarde’s communication at her post-decision news conference.
+Lagarde was asked several times about the French government's fiscal crisis.
 The French government’s bond-market borrowing costs have risen somewhat due to the inability of a divided parliament to tackle the large deficit, which was 5.8% of GDP last year.
 In case of a full-blown market panic that sends rates higher, the ECB could intervene to purchase French bonds and drive down borrowing costs.
 But that’s only possible for countries that are obeying the EU’s rules on limiting debt or are moving to comply, which France at this point is not.

+Lagarde said the ECB's emergency bond market backstop, dubbed the transmission protection instrument, was not discussed at the meeting and that the broader European bond market was functioning normally.

+“I’m not commenting on any particular country, but suffice to say that we always monitor market developments and euro area sovereign bonds are orderly and are functioning smoothly with good liquidity,” she said.

 Analysts say the challenge for Lagarde is to avoid suggesting the ECB would bail out politicians who won’t manage the government’s finances properly, while not taking such a hard line that she unsettles bond markets.